Nimueh-Ilya/Battleships/README.md

 ALSO first time using typescript so far so good I really enjoy writing the type of every small variable and object, yes it adds control but its a bit tedious.

 Resuming programming after a break feels refreshing :D

+## Next one the list

+    - Making a simple UI
+    - Using tailwinds for CSS